 Also, NO CAFFEINE!

 No coffee.
 No energy drinks.
 Not even tea.
 I feel better without it all.
 If I am in an energy slump, I’ve experimented with and found that I tolerate an adaptogenic tea blend called RASA.
-I blend it up with some coconut cream, a touch of maple syrup, and cinnamon.
+I blend it up with some hemp milk, a touch of maple syrup, and cinnamon.
 So good.

 Acupuncture and Chiropractic Care

 These are therapies I started out of desperation for VERY specific reasons that had nothing to do with my Hashimoto’s Disease:

 - Chiropractic for wide-spread pain from carrying a backpack.

 - Acupuncture for help with conceiving (and keeping) a pregnancy.

 Both therapies were (and still are) so helpful in more ways than I can list, but I’ll name a few: